Vantiq/vantiq-sdk-node/README.md

     > help

       Commands:

         help [command...]
 Provides help for a given command. exit                                    Exits application.
         connect <server> <username> <password>  Connects to the specified server with the given credentials.
-If no arguments specified, looks in the CLI command line select <type> [where]                   Selects data for a given type with an optional constraint count <type> [where]                    Counts the number of records for a given type with an optional constraint insert <type> <file>                    Inserts one or more records into the given type using the given JSON file update <type> <key> <file>              Updates the given record identified by the key for the given type using the given
+If no arguments specified, looks in the CLI command line select <type> [props] [where] [sort]    Selects data for a given type with optional constraints in JSON form selectOne <type> <id>                   Selects a single record using the given id count <type> [where]                    Counts the number of records for a given type with where clause in JSON form insert <type> <file>                    Inserts one or more records into the given type using the given JSON file update <type> <key> <file>              Updates the given record identified by the key for the given type using the given
                                                 JSON file
-        upsert <type> <file>                    Inserts or updates the given record for the given type using the given JSON file delete <type> <where>                   Deletes one or more records identified by the given constraint publish <topic> <file>                  Publishes a message in the given file onto the given topic execute <procedure> [file]              Executes the named procedure with optional arguments contained in a JSON file
+        upsert <type> <file>                    Inserts or updates the given record for the given type using the given JSON file delete <type> <where>                   Deletes one or more records identified by the given constraint deleteOne <type> <id>                   Deletes a single record with the given id publish <topic> <file>                  Publishes a message in the given file onto the given topic execute <procedure> [params]            Executes the named procedure with optional arguments in JSON form query <source> [params]                 Queries the named source with the given parameters in JSON form

 ## Documentation